Academic Integrity Policy

 Academic Dishonesty: Multiple Course Violations

-Students who already have one or more academic integrity violations on record from a previous course and incur additional course infraction(s) are subject to Disciplinary Probation and/or university dismissal.
+Students with one or more academic integrity violations on record from a previous course and incur additional course infraction(s) are subject to Disciplinary Probation and/or university dismissal.

 Additional policy information may be found in the current edition of the Graduate Catalog.